BlueQuartzSoftware/DREAM3DSuperbuild/docs/Making_an_SDK_Windows.md

   ![Generating Solution](Images/Windows/cmake_generated.png)

-  *Note*: Although you still need to press **Configure** in step 9, Qt will not download or install again because it was already downloaded and installed the first time through.

 11. Click "Open Project" to launch Visual Studio with the DREAM3DSuperBuild Project.
 Check that ALL_BUILD and Debug are selected.

   ![Visual Studio](Images/Windows/visual_studio_project.png)

 12. Click Build -> Build Solution to begin building the SDK.
 This will take some time.
 Please be patient as your SDK builds.
 Once the build starts all of the dependent libaries are either built or downloaded.
 All libraries are installed into the DREAM3D_SDK folder that you specified earlier.
 Nothing that DREAM.3D depends on is installed into any system directories.
-In addition all of the needed source codes for DREAM.3D itself will be cloned from GitHub and stored in directories rooted at the same level as the DREAM3DSuperbuild directory.
-You can override this behavior by specifying the **DREAM3D_WORKSPACE** CMake variable.

 13. Change Debug selection to Release and repeat Step 12.